 Dribble a little vinegar in the bottle or jar and shake well to get the last bit of Mayo or Catsup.

 I am doing laundry today.
 As usual I purchased a new bottle because I was getting low.
 I have been doing this for several years and think it's time I shared it.
-When you do what appears to be the last load from a bottle of detergent, screw the cap on and set it on the shelf upside down.
-You will get a capful for your next load.
-At least one extra load per bottle will amount to some savings eventually.

 It is very difficult to get the last of the sauce out of the plastic sauce bottle even though it is stored upside down.
 I cut off the top with a scissors and get about a teaspoonful of extra sauce out of it!